 - Tour content should be compelling and dynamic.
 Static virtual campus tours of the past don’t resonate with today’s prospective student.
 And, glossy brochures alone logically don’t carry the weight they once did.
 The expectation now of the prospective student’s demographic is that content be rich, of value, and up-to-date.
 If you utilize a tour content management tool – like Whitepoint – it makes it easy to manage, update, and deliver that content across desktop and mobile platforms simultaneously.

 - Building another custom app or Flash-based tour will likely mean more content that just doesn’t get updated.
 By their very nature, Flash-based tour presentations or custom tour apps are less likely to have content updated regularly.
 Specific skill sets are required and the update process is far more cumbersome.With Whitepoint, management of content is handled online via the authoring panel and largely requires uploading of pictures and writing content.
 That’s it.
-And, Whitepoint authoring is a great vehicle for involving students in the process of building a campus tour.

 Already using or thinking about using Whitepoint as a campus tour technology?
 We’d love to hear from you – just post a comment or tweet @WhitepointMobi.